 - If approved the student will be admitted to the degree program at the next available program start date and the supervising dean will communicate the decision to the student in writing and the completed/signed appeal form will be transmitted to the student success dean for imaging.

 - If disapproved, written notification is provided to the student of the decision.
-The student has 15 College business days from the date of the notification of denial from the supervising dean to submit additional relevant evidential documentation and request an appointment by written appeal with the Campus President for final review.
+The student has fifteen (15) college business days from the date of the notification of denial from the supervising dean to submit additional relevant evidential documentation and request an appointment by written appeal with the Campus President for final review.
 If no request is made, the disapproved appeal and supporting documentation is forwarded to campus student success office and imaged to the student’s academic record.

 Step 3.
 Campus President

 - The Campus President will meet with the student who has filed the limited or selective access program appeal within approximately 10 college business days of receipt of the formal request.

 - The Campus President reviews the information submitted by the student as well as his or her notes from their meeting.

 - The Campus President provides written notification to the student of his/her decision.